-Resampling at the job level is similar to resampling in statistics, e.g. as applied in the bootstrap method [6], which is similar to using the empirical distribution as a model.
+Resampling at the job level is similar to resampling in statistics, e.g. as applied in the bootstrap method [11], which is similar to using the empirical distribution as a model.
 Note, however, that by resampling complete jobs we retain the correlations between job attributes (e.g. job size and runtime), which would be lost if we resampled from each marginal distribution independently.

-Resampling is all about restructuring the workload.
+Resampling is all about creating new mixed versions of the workload.
 But at the same time, we wish to retain at least some of the local structure.
 Specifically, we typically want to retain the locality properties exhibited by normal work practices.
 Also, it may be important to retain the structure of batches of related jobs or sessions.
-For example, this is necessary for the evaluation of adaptive systems that learn about their workload and adapt to changing workload conditions [25, 9]; without locality and structure, such systems don't have what to exploit.
+For example, this is necessary for the evaluation of adaptive systems that learn about their workload and adapt to changing workload conditions [40, 17]; without locality and structure, such systems don't have what to exploit.